MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/admin-key-concepts.md

 ## Do some planning

-1. To get started with planning, in [Yammer admin](../yammer-landing-page.md), explore the resources in the [Yammer - Admin Help](../yammer-landing-page.md#Rollout) section.
+1. To get started with planning, look at the resources in  [Yammer adoption resources](https://resources.techcommunity.microsoft.com/yammer-adoption-resources/).
 You'll find guides and templates to help you prepare your strategy for how to use Yammer most effectively in your organization, build a Yammer vision statement, identify the business outcomes you want, identify key stakeholders, and build a launch plan.

 2. Plan who will help administer Yammer for your organization.
 There are several types of admins: